My Dream is to be a doctor. My Decision was Ohio State.

 Doctors aren’t just people who give a diagnosis or medication.
 They stand by you and provide emotional and mental support.
 These experiences solidified my commitment to pursue medicine so I could offer that level of care to patients in need.

-Medical students completing the three-year primary track program have the opportunity to continue into Ohio State’s Family and Community Medicine residency program.
-This relationship gives us the opportunity to work closely with family medicine physicians and residents all three years.
-I’m learning from real-world situations, and I have the support of my program directors, professors and advisor, who all truly understand primary care and family medicine.
-The Ohio State College of Medicine is ranked as the best medical school for primary care in the state of Ohio!
+Medical students completing the three-year primary care track program have the opportunity to continue into Ohio State’s Family and Community Medicine residency program.
+This relationship allows us to work closely with family medicine physicians and residents all three years.
+I decided to apply to another residency program because my husband is a resident at a different institution.
+Ohio State and the primary care track program were very supportive and provided guidance and advice during this process.

 Where our students learn